ArunaCoder/react-native-portfolio/README.md

 # react-native-portfolio
  Beginning of my project portfolio with React Native.

+# 002 DevMedia - Build an app about Xbox
+*baby level*
+## Steps
+- Same steps of the project 001 below.
+- Differential: ScrollView, ImageBackground and Pressable
+- Screens:
+<iframe width="300" src="readme_img/xbox.mp4" frameborder="0" allowfullscreen></iframe>

 # 001 DevMedia - Build an app about the city of Paraty
 *baby level*

 ## Steps
 - Expo project created in PowerShell: *npx create-expo-app appParaty*